rubaljain/frida-jb-bypass/README.md

 3. Next step is to find the methodname which detects the Jailbreak Detection.

-Note: Modify the classname as shown below to find all the methods.
+Note: Modify the classname in "show-all-methods-of-specific-class.js" as shown below to find all the methods.

 <img src="https://github.com/rubaljain/frida-jb-bypass/blob/master/img/Screenshot%202019-03-05%20at%205.01.07%20PM.png?raw=true">